sjanhunen/dokimazo/papers/in-his-name-purpose.md

 Name above every name!

 How close we are with Him as members of His body!
+Think about how close the disciples were and how close we are as members of His body.